Breast Pain Mastalgia

 - Swelling and redness in your breast.

-- Any symptoms of pregnancy, such as a missed period.
+- Any signs of pregnancy, such as a missed period.

 Further reading and references